danomatika/ofxAppUtils/README.md

 ### OSX

-Xcode3: Open the Xcode project and hit "Build and Run".
-You might want to choose "Release" instead of "Debug" for faster performance.

-Xcode4: Open the Xcode project, select the appUtilsExample-Debug scheme, and hit "Run".
+Open the Xcode project, select the appUtilsExample-Debug scheme, and hit "Run".

 ### Linux